“I have been primarily interested in how and why ordinary people do unusual things, things that seem alien to their natures.

 4. Social Psychology Experiments: The Stanford Prison Experiment

-Many people quite naturally believe they are good ‘intuitive psychologists’, thinking it is relatively easy to predict other people’s attitudes and behaviours.
-We each have information built up from countless previous experiences involving both ourselves and others so surely we should have solid insights?
-No such luck.
+It is hard for many people to believe the false consensus effect exists because they quite naturally believe they are good ‘intuitive psychologists’, thinking it is relatively easy to predict other people’s attitudes and behaviours.

 7. Social Psychology Experiments: Social Identity Theory

-Bargaining is one of those activities we often engage in without quite realising it.
-It doesn’t just happen in the boardroom, or when we ask our boss for a raise or down at the market, it happens every time we want to reach an agreement with someone.
-This agreement could be as simple as choosing a restaurant with a friend, or deciding which TV channel to watch.
-At the other end of the scale, bargaining can affect the fate of nations.
+Negotiation doesn’t just happen in the boardroom, or when we ask our boss for a raise or down at the market, it happens every time we want to reach an agreement with someone.

 In a classic, award-winning series of social psychology experiments, Morgan Deutsch and Robert Krauss investigated two central factors in negotiation: how we communicate with each other and how we use threats.